-Knowing how to write an abstract for science fair projects will be a great asset for you because in those limited words – approximately 250 words in all – you will be able to let your reader know what to expect in the upcoming pages.
+Knowing how to write a science fair abstract for your project will be a great asset for you because in those limited words – approximately 250 words in all – you will be able to let your reader know what to expect in the upcoming pages.

 However, the downside to not knowing how to write an abstract for a science project is that if the abstract is poorly worded or organized, the reader will not be compelled to read on and will simply toss the report in the trash can.

-Guide Tips for Creating a Science Project Abstract
+Guide Tips for Creating a Science Fair Project Abstract